gmateesc/ContainerizedWebApp/README.md

 * <a href="https://github.com/gmateesc/ContainerizedWebApp/blob/master/WebApplication/Alpine/Dockerfile">
-  Alpine/Dockerfile</a> - optimizes the image size by reducing the number or RUN commands and using the --no-cache
+  Alpine/Dockerfile</a> - optimizes the image size by reducing the number or RUN commands and using the --no-cache; to enable user www to run the downloaded application, I set www to be the owner of the application and set the executable bit;

 * <a href="https://github.com/gmateesc/ContainerizedWebApp/blob/master/WebApplication/Alpine/Dockerfile">
   Alpine_small/Dockerfile</a> - further optimizes the image size as described next.

+* Because the application runs as user www rather than root, it can not bind to privileged ports (below 1024) so I changed "EXPOSE 80" to "EXPOSE 8080".

 <a name="p11" id="11"></a>
 ## Reducing the image size